stenionobres/AspNetCoreIdentityLab/README.md

 ## Registering an user

-To register an user on Asp Net Core Identity the `UserManager` class instance with `CreateAsync` method must be used.
+To register an user on ASP.NET Core Identity the `UserManager` class instance with `CreateAsync` method must be used.

 ``` C#
 var user = new User { UserName = "Username", Email = "Email" };